ai-se/GENERAL/README.md

 command: Python RQ4.py

 ## RQ5: Does learning from too many projects have detrimental effects?
-This code will run the traditional bellwether at level 0 showing a N^2 comparison.
-The code will report the runtime for a 10 * 2 comparison.
+This code will generate the Figure 10.
-command: Python RQ1.py
+command: Python RQ5.py